Geography

 Implementation

-At West Ewell Primary, we implement a curriculum that is progressive throughout the school; each year building on previous knowledge and understanding to ensure high standards of teaching and learning.
-The knowledge and skills stated in the National Curriculum are at the core of the learning planned for each termly topic.
+At West Ewell Primary, we implement a progressive curriculum that builds upon prior knowledge each year to ensure high standards of teaching and learning.
+The knowledge and skills outlined in the National Curriculum form the foundation of our learning for each unit, and teachers plan with the end in mind with clear progression throughout the unit and across year groups.

 Impact